-Now these images are free, hurray!
-But finding something on the internet does not mean it is in the public domain.
+These images are free to use!
+But finding something on the internet does not mean it's in the public domain.
 It only applies to images whose copyright has expired, been forfeited or has been expressly submitted to the public domain by the creator.

 Creative Commons Licenses

-What we think: Unsplash’s library is jam-packed with beautiful, high-resolution photography.
+What we think: Unsplash has a library that's packed full of beautiful, high-resolution photography.
 The collection tends to focus on stunning scenery and artistic portraits rather than your traditional stock photography.

-Price range: Completely free, can’t say fairer than that!
+Price range: Completely free, what could be better than that?!

 What we think: Pexels is easy to navigate and has beautiful images, stock video footage and animated backgrounds.
 You can search by color, theme, popularity and more.
 The database is easy to search and intuitively organized.

 What we think: Pixabay offers stock images but also vectors and illustrations, which are really helpful when creating videos.
-Don’t forget uploading an SVG into VideoScribe means it will automatically animate beautifully.
+Don’t forget uploading an SVG into VideoScribe means it will automatically animate.
 Pixabay is one of the largest databases but the quality can be more hit and miss.

-What we think: If you’re looking for something a little more quirky and whimsical Gratisography is a great place to look.
-The collection is a bit more limited but you’ll definitely find something unique.
+What we think: If you’re looking for something a little more quirky and whimsical, Gratisography is a great place to look.
+The collection is more limited but you’ll definitely find something unique for your projects.

 Price range: Free

-Price range: Some are free via Creative Commons, others start at $2.99 an icon or an unlimited subscription starts from $39.99 a year.
+Price range: Some are free via Creative Commons, others start at $2.99 an icon or a monthly subscription starts at $33 for full-resolution photo downloads.